reframejs/reframe/docs/overview.template.md

 > Views should be made interactive only if necessary

-Interactive views are perfectly fine, it's just that they are more time consuming to implement.
+Interactive views are perfectly fine.
+It's just that they are more time consuming to implement.
-Reframe embraces both interactive views and static views but encourages you to choose static views when possible.
+And Reframe allows you to easily create both interactive views and static views.
+But we encourage you to implement requirements with static views when possible.

-> Reframes treast both interactive views and static views as first-class citizens.
+> Reframes treats both interactive views and static views as first-class citizens.

-Beyond static views being easier to implement than dynamic views, they also are more performant as no
+Beyond static views being easier to implement than dynamic views, they are also more performant: no browser-side JavaScript needs to be loaded and the DOM doesn't need to be manipulated.